 Outside of the Orlando-area theme parks, the biggest tourist attraction in Central Florida is the John F. Kennedy Space Center at Cape Canaveral, 45 miles east of Orlando, on the Atlantic Coast.
 You'll have to drive: Public transportation simply isn't available.

 Aside from Coach, which used stock footage of the Citrus Bowl (as it had with the University of Iowa, standing in for the fictional Minnesota State) but was filmed in Southern California, there haven't been many TV shows set in Orlando, aside from sitcoms doing the trope of the family going to Disney World for a two-parter.

 A few movies have been set at Disney World, including the recent George Clooney film Tomorrowland.
 The only movie I know of that was filmed and set in Orlando proper, rather than in Mickeystan, is Ernest Saves Christmas, part of Jim Varney's Ernest P. Worrell ("Hey, Vern!") franchise.
 Christmas in Orlando?
-Could be worse: Could be Christmas in Miami.
+It could be worse: It could be Christmas in Miami.
 Or Christmas in L.A.
 Or Christmas in Vegas.